Upper GI Endoscopy

 Talk with your doctor

-You should talk with your doctor about your medical history, including medical conditions and symptoms you have, allergies, and all prescribed and over-the-counter medicines, vitamins, and supplements you take, including
+Talk with your doctor about your medical history.
+Your medical history includes any current or past health problems, allergies, or symptoms.
+Talk with your doctor about all prescription and over-the-counter medicines, vitamins, and supplements you take, including

 - aspirin or medicines that contain aspirin